 What Do Vaccinations Cost?

-Vaccinations are available on a sliding fee scale, which is based on income, for persons 18 years of age and younger.
+The Sedgwick County Division of Health (DOH) offers vaccines for children and adults.
+Most insurance is accepted, including Medicaid.
+The fees for vaccinations for uninsured children ages 18 and younger are based on a sliding fee scale.
 Proof of income is required.
+Uninsured adults are responsible for full payment at the time of service.
 Some combination vaccines are available, which may reduce the cost for clients.
-Prices may vary.
-Contact the health department at 660-7300 for more information or to find out if you are eligible for a sliding scale rate.
+The sliding fee scale does not apply to travel vaccines.
+Contact the Division of Health at 660-7300 for more information or to find out whether you are eligible for a sliding scale rate.